-Apricot Almond Jammie Dodgers – A tasty twist on a homemade version of the United Kingdom’s favourite cookie.
-Ground almonds in the cookie dough pair perfectly with the sweet apricot jam but if apricot’s not your favourite flavour, any good quality jam can be substituted.
+Apricot Almond Jammie Dodgers.
+A tasty twist on a homemade version of the United Kingdom’s favourite cookie.
+Ground almonds in the cookie dough pair perfectly with the sweet apricot jam.
+However, if apricot’s not your favourite flavour, any good quality jam can be substituted.

 If you are looking for a perfect cookie to enjoy with a calming cup of tea, this may be the best choice yet.

-I’ve added finely ground almonds and almond extract to the buttery cookie dough from our original version of Homemade Jammie Dodgers to add an extra flavour dimension to these delicious cookies.
+I’ve added finely ground almonds and almond extract to the buttery cookie dough from our original version of Homemade Jammie Dodgers.
+This new versions adds an extra flavour dimension to these delicious cookies.

-Truthfully though, you could substitute any favourite high quality or homemade jam in this recipe; raspberry, blackberry and plum are excellent choices.
+Truthfully though, you could substitute any favourite high quality or homemade jam in this recipe.
+Raspberry, blackberry and plum are all excellent choices.